Mebrahtu-2012/belly-button-challenge/README.md

 Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.

-Here is a link to the dashboard: file:///C:/Users/woini/OneDrive/Desktop/belly-button-challenge/StarterCode/index.html